Kerberoge/dwl-screentime/README.md

 - Screentime is reset at midnight
 - Ability to restore screentime if the file already exists; this is useful in case screentimed gets terminated
 - An archive of daily screentimes is kept in ~/.local/share/screentime by default
+- Ability to control the name of an app based on appid/title; see the Mappings section

 ### Quick start
 #### 1. Compile and install screentime and screentimed